Wemino/EchoPatch/README.md

 > **Note**: For a more console-like experience, you can automatically hide the mouse cursor when a controller is detected.
 This feature is disabled by default.
 To enable it, set `HideMouseCursor=1` in `EchoPatch.ini`.

 ## Fix Keyboard Input Initialization
-Corrects key mapping on non-English systems to prevent “[unassigned]” entries in controls mapping.
+Corrects default control assignment on non‑English layouts by mapping hardware scan codes instead of English key names (preventing some “[unassigned]” entries on first launch or after resetting controls) while leaving the saved bindings in the save file unchanged.

 ## Widescreen Resolution Support for Extraction Point
 Removes 4:3 restriction so all widescreen resolutions are available.